Deng Alor Kuol

+He is also Uncle to Achai Wiir, a South Sudanese renowned businesswomen.

-In October 2007, Alor was appointed Foreign Minister of Sudan, replacing fellow Southern Sudanese politician Lam Akol, in what was seen as an attempt to appease the Sudanese People's Liberation Movement.
-Alor had previously been Minister of Cabinet Affairs in Khartoum's national unity government.
-Alor remained Sudan's Foreign Minister until 2010.
+In October 2007, Alor was appointed Foreign Minister of Sudan, replacing Lam Akol, in what was seen as an attempt to appease the Sudanese People's Liberation Movement.
+Alor had previously been minister of cabinet affairs in Khartoum's national unity government.
+Alor remained Sudan's foreign minister until 2010.

-After the independence of South Sudan, he briefly served as Minister of Foreign Affairs until being removed by President Kiir, being appointed to that position on 10 July 2011.
+After the independence of South Sudan, he briefly served as minister of foreign affairs until being removed by President Kiir, being appointed to that position on 10 July 2011.
 Alor was one of 10 senior SPLM officials arrested by Salva Kiir in December 2013 but later released.

 In July 2020, President Kiir appointed Deng Alor Kuol to the vacant East African affairs ministry, replacing the late John Luk Jok, who died in June 2020.